zachhannum/the-word-of-iron/manuscript/chapter_10.md

 “What the—” Marcus stopped.
 His words sent a billow of cold mist from his lips, and his body involuntarily shuddered as if all at once it recognized the now frigid air.
 He hugged himself, scrubbing his bare arms in an attempt to generate heat.

 Hawthorne frowned.
 “Something is wrong.
 There are no seasons in Indenos.
 The Stridors turned back.
 They sense it, too.”

+A quiet stillness had fallen on the Forest.
+Hawthorne led them further, and as they progressed, the air grew colder.
+Soon, the Forest was covered in a thin blanket of snow.
+White flakes drifted lazily from the sky.

+“What is going on?”
+Hawthorne mumbled.
+He held out his hand, letting the snow accumulate on his palm.
+“This shouldn't be possible.
+Unless...”

+“Unless what?”
+Marcus said.

+Hawthorne did not answer.
+Instead, he took them to the heart of the weather.
+They emerged into a familiar clearing.
+A stone monolith stood at the epicenter, nestled into a deep crater.
+By now, the snow was coming down in flurries of wind, gusts sent a chill through Marcus.

+“Is this it?
+Did we make it?”
+Marcus stepped up to the edge of the pit, peering down.
+It seemed deeper than the last.

+“No.” A deep scowl formed on Hawthorne’s thin face.
+“This is a different place.
+I fear this weather is no coincidence.
+A trap has been laid.
+For us.
+Whatever magic that has done this lies on the other side of this Lith.
+It has bled into Indenos, drawing the Stridors near, although they dare not get too close.”

+“Vanen?”

+Hawthorne nodded grimly.
+“If you are to prevail, his mechanations must be put to an end.”

+He climbed down into the hollow, preparing to take them back to the world they knew.
+“Ready yourselves.
+I know not what we will find on the other side.”

+And then there was a bright flash of light.